 Life is never split away to nothingness.
 Even as prey, we are consumed by others.
 An ecological death is the breath of others.
 Sex is a consuming, an appetite.
 The cell itself is the most exquisite sex, a moment of evolutionary consumption.
 A very long time ago, one bacteria consumed another and the other survived too. * Both replicated in the union.
 This is the cell in perfect symbiosis.

-Lynn Margulis, great biologist and theorist, not only found proof of the process, but fathomed a true power in it.
+Lynn Margulis, the great biologist and theorist, not only found proof of the process but fathomed a true power in it.
 From these two fused micro-organisms, and on through time, the reality of all life processes is in this direction ~ together, even after death.

 Here, in the middle of a brutal pandemic, where Covid19 still evades extinction, I’m also going to tell you that viruses count, and in similar ways.

 Viruses are not supposed to be alive, yet their enormous genetic volume swarms through our nagorasphere as if they are one the most intrinsic families of life.
 They are abundant everywhere there is life.
 They are even found in the giant sub-seafloor microbiome surviving for thousands of years.
 They are genetic parasites, though do not always destroy their biological host.
 They break into living cells to replicate their genetic patterns, and burst out in a process called lysis, which may end the life of the living cell, but not always.
 They can transfer genes horizontally from species to species, triggering speciation and leaving their ‘marks’ in surviving DNA.
 8% of our own genome is laced with the remnants of viral genomes.
 They shape life by stimulating immune responses, and even by causing death.